stevenrobertson/sd-docs/report/misc.md

-the global geometry in a scene along the boundaries of small rectangular regions that tile the destination framebuffer; the contents of each tile are then drawn separately and discarded, allowing the information in a single image area to remain in the cache [@Segal2003].
+the global geometry in a scene along the boundaries of small rectangular regions that tile the destination framebuffer; the contents of each tile are then drawn separately and discarded, allowing the information in a single image area to remain in the cache [@Cook1987].
 A similar technique is employed by graphics chips designed for low-power applications, such as those in the PowerVR architecture [@PowerVR2009].

 As accumulations cannot be bounded *a priori* in the flame algorithm, any tile-based approach must be implemented after the iteration step, splitting accumulation information across the entire image domain into discrete queues for each tile.
+The mechanics of the queue system depend on several implementation choices; to avoid ambiguity, it will be described after the techniques on which it depends.

-### Point logging
+### Representing an iteration

 An accumulation requires adding a density and three color values to an accumulator located on a two-dimensional grid.
 Representing this information as